 Where should you start?
-Your financial planner can help guide you but you should be prepared to ask them the following questions:
+Your financial planner can help guide you and model out the following questions:

 How will this event impact my lifestyle?

 Your liquidity event may leave you wondering about the future.
 Your financial planner can help you determine your current lifestyle needs and develop scenarios to explore how a change in lifestyle may impact you short-term and long-term.
 What does financial independence look like for you?
 Cash Flow planning can help you decide if continuing to work is a ‘need to’ or a ‘want to’ option and understand the potential impacts to your personal life.